arturmeski/reactics/README.md

 ### rsLTL verification

-To test the SMT module for rsLTL verification with the scalable chain system you need, the following command may be used:
+To test the SMT module for rsLTL verification with the scalable chain system, the following command may be used:

 ```
 ./reactics smt examples/smt/scalable_chain.py 2 5 1